Frequently Asked Questions (FAQs)

 6. What does a "notarized copy" mean?

 Notarized means that you take the original of the requested document to an individual who is able to notarize documents (lawyer, notary, commissioner of oath).
 That individual will take your original, make a copy of it and then stamp it with a special stamp that indicates that the document has been notarized and is a true copy of the original.
-You may find a list of notary publics in the yellow pages of the phone book or seek out a lawyer to provide the service or you can go to City Hall and have a commissioner of oath provide the service.
+You may find a list of notaries in the yellow pages of the phone book or seek out a lawyer to provide the service or you can go to City Hall and have a commissioner of oath provide the service.

 7. What constitutes a certified official translation?